Only grades A through F impact grade point average. The grading system used in evaluating a student’s work is as follows:

 - Each semester hour of U and NR is not considered until a grade is assigned.

 Student academic standing is determined by both the cumulative GPA and the UCM GPA.
-Students can find their academic standing in MyCentral in the Student Services tab under “Check Your Registration Status” or “Unofficial Transcript”.
+Students can find their academic standing in MyCentral and on the Central Degree Audit.
+Academic standing is calculated at the end of each semester and students who are not in good standing are notified via campus email from the Registrar’s Office.

 Good Academic Standing